Links on SoundGuys may earn us a commission. Learn more.

 September 29, 2020

 The hunt for the perfect noise cancelling earbuds seems never-ending.
 The Apple AirPods Pro is the obvious choice for iPhone owners, but Bose hopes you’ll consider the Bose QuietComfort Earbuds too.
-Whether you’re a die-hard Apple fan or devoted Android user, these earbuds are worth your while.
+Whether you’re a die-hard Apple fan or a devoted Android user, these earbuds are worth your while.
 Bose believes its noise cancelling earphones are nothing short of genius, and the price reflects that.
-Let’s find out if you agree.
+We spent a week with the Bose QC Earbuds to see how it compares to the stiff competition.

-Commuters and globetrotters should get the QuietComfort Earbuds because it features excellent active noise cancelling (ANC), rivaling Sony’s flagship earphones.
-Office and remote workers will enjoy the ANC too, and be able to use the earbuds for conference calls.
-Anyone who doesn’t mind spending a bit more for a household name will appreciate the comfort and durability of these earbuds.
+Commuters and globetrotters should get the QuietComfort Earbuds because it features excellent active noise cancelling (ANC), rivaling Sony’s WF-1000XM4 earphones.
+You don’t have to travel to an office to get a lot out of these earbuds, though.
+Remote workers will enjoy the ANC too, and be able to use the earbuds for conference calls.
+Also, anyone who doesn’t mind spending a bit more for a household name will appreciate the comfort and durability of these earbuds.

 What is it like to use the Bose QuietComfort Earbuds?

 The Bose QuietComfort Earbuds is attractive, yet bulky, and comes in black or white.
-The design is akin to the Bose Noise Cancelling Headphones 700: discreet with subtle curves.
-Bose caught plenty of flak for its original true wireless earbuds, as they were laughably bulky.
+The design resembles the Bose Noise Cancelling Headphones 700: discreet with subtle curves.
+Bose caught plenty of flak for its original true wireless earbuds, which are laughably bulky.
 While Bose scaled down its QC Earbuds, these still protrude from the ear more than most alternatives.

 A chunky charging case accommodates the earphones, and shares the same matte black exterior.
 You can easily clean the case by wiping it with a cloth, which you’ll need to do a few times a week since it collects oils quickly.
 Four LEDs line the case and indicate its remaining battery levels.
 Inside, a button rests between the two earbud cutouts, and you can press it to manually initiate pairing mode.